Celine Dion diagnosed with rare neurological disorder

 Dion said she had no choice but to postpone her "Courage" tour, which was to restart in February after several delays.
 Her spring 2023 shows have been moved to 2024 and her summer 2023 concerts have been canceled.

 "I miss seeing all of you, being on the stage, performing for you.
-I always give 100% when I do my shows, but my condition is not allowing me to give you that right now," she said.
+I always give 100 percent when I do my shows, but my condition is not allowing me to give you that right now," she said.

+Stiff-Person Syndrome causes rigid muscles and painful muscle spasms, which can be triggered by such things as loud noises or light touch.
+The cause isn't known but it is thought to be an autoimmune disorder.
+Severe cases can cause difficulty walking and hunched posture.

+Dion, who has five Grammy Awards and two Academy Awards, is the best-selling female artist of all time with hits like "I'm Alive" and "My Heart Will Go On."

 for more features.